Utah Jazz: Mascot

 Jazz Bear is the club's mascot.
 He was introduced to the league on November 4, 1994.
-Jazz Bear usually excites the crowd during halftime by coming onto the court on a motorbike.
+He usually excites the crowd during halftime by coming onto the court on a motorbike.

 Logos and uniforms

 New Orleans Jazz

 During the Jazz's time in New Orleans from 1974 to 1979, the home uniform was white with gold trim, a purple "Jazz" script and purple numbers.
 The road uniform was purple with gold trim, a white "Jazz" script and white numbers.
-The franchise's original colors of purple gold, and green are those most associated with Mardi Gras in New Orleans.
+The franchise's original colors of purple, gold, and green are those most associated with Mardi Gras in New Orleans.

 Utah Jazz

+Mardi Gras colors: 1979–1996

 When the team moved to Utah in 1979, the Jazz made slight changes to their uniforms.
 The home uniforms remained the same, with the word "Utah" added to the center chest logo in the 1986–87 season.
 In 1981, the road uniforms were changed to dark green, with the aforementioned Jazz logo on the center chest and gold numbers.
 For the 1984–85 season, they were changed back to purple, this time with gold numbers and white trim, along with the addition of the word 'Utah' on the logo.
 These uniforms were worn until the 1995–96 season.
 The green jerseys were worn for St. Patrick's Day in the 1985–86 season.

+Purple mountains: 1996–2004

 For the 1996–97 season, the Jazz drastically updated their logos and uniforms, with a new color scheme of purple (slightly lighter from the previous shade), copper and turquoise.
 The logo, designed by former NBA creative director Tom O'Grady, was based on the 1993 All-Star Game logo.
 Their new uniform set featured a silhouette of the Wasatch Range on the center chest, with a stylish new Jazz script, and purple and turquoise details.
 On the road purple jersey, the white mountain range gradually fades to purple just above the numbers, which are white, with copper interior trim and teal outlining.
 On the home white jersey, the numbers are purple, with white interior trim and teal outlining.
 The Jazz wore these uniforms until the 2003–04 season.

 The Jazz also introduced an alternate black uniform in the 1998–99 season, with the Jazz script on the center chest, but without the Wasatch Range silhouette.
 On this jersey, both the Jazz script and numbers are white, with purple interior trim and copper outlining, and copper side panels.
 This uniform was worn until the 2003–04 season.